BaptistePgn/KroniqBOT/README.md

-# KoniqBot is a discord bot
+# KroniqBot is a discord bot

 ## Requirements

 - Node.js
 - discord.js
 - dotenv
 - pnpm

 ## Installation

 1. Clone the repository
 2. pnmp install
 3. Create a .env file and add the following